-Pets are singularly focused, all in preparation for that one special outing - that one day when the animals take center stage and do their owners proud - the Annual Animal Faire, Sunday, Oct.
+They are indeed singularly focused, all in preparation for that one special outing - that one day when animals take center stage and do their owners proud - the Annual Animal Faire, Sunday, Oct.
 1 at the Oakhurst Community Park.

 For a few hours, pets can wrap their furry coats in unexpected costumes, without fear of being teased or laughed at - okay, maybe there’s a snicker or two.
-Perhaps a banana split, skunk, or pumpkin best suits your dog’s fancy and body type.
-Remember, the total look is key to secure a winning spot in the Best Costume contest.
+Perhaps a banana split, skunk, or pumpkin best suits your dog’s fancy and body type, keeping in mind that the total look is key to secure a winning spot in the Best Costume contest.

 If “dressing up” doesn’t excite your pup, other “tongue-drooling” competitions are offered -Newspaper Fetch, Best Wag, Best Kiss, All-American Dog Show, Best Trick, and the Yolk’s on You.